AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 6. Plan and organize (1) information table and/or recruiting event at each host school and cross-town school per month.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

-## ****TRAINING OPERATIONS FLIGHT****
+## TRAINING OPERATIONS FLIGHT

-### **Training Operations Flight Commander (345 TOF/CC) – C/Maj Alex Monayer**
+### Training Operations Flight Commander (345 CSQ/TOF) – C/Maj Alex Monayer
 **Function:** Oversees all operations within the Training Operations Flight and planning/execution of PMT.

-**Reports to:** **(345 CSQ/ UTM)**
+**Reports to:** 345 CSQ/ DO

-**Duties:** The (345 TOF/CC) is responsible for:
+**Duties:** The Training Operations Flight Commander is responsible for:
 1. Exercising command and control over the entire LLAB, IMT, and FTP training environments and working with squadron leadership to standardize training IAW AFROTCI 36-2011 V1 curriculum.
 2. Ensuring Training Staff meet standards in areas of duty and cadet performance through frequent evaluation.
 (UTM in charge of evaluations?)
 3. Serving as the SME for all LLAB, IMT, and FTP training objectives.
 4. Planning, organizing, and coordinating weekly CONOPs, lesson plans, instructor assignments, and other LLAB aids.
 5. Overseeing the organization of GMC flights and authorizing all changes to structure with approval from CSQ/CC and OFC.
 6. Maintaining staff schedule for IMT, FTP, and Alt LLAB if applicable.
 7. Reporting status of Training to squadron leadership.
 8. Ensuring all needed materials and facilities for PMT activities are obtained through coordination with Training Support Flight.
 9. Reviewing and approving LLAB, IMT, FTP, PT plans, and Concepts of Operations (CONOPs).
 10. Coordinating with Readiness and Plans to ensure completeness of information for awards program.

 **Deliverables:**
 1. Creation of GMC flight roster NLT ??
 January 2023.
 2. Creation of Draft Spring 2023 PMT Schedule NLT 04 January 2023

-2. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 4. Report CSQ accountability to CSQ/CC at the beginning of every PMT event.
 5. Coordinate CSQ accountability with Trainers and submit Accountability Tracker NLT EOD Sunday to OFC, will be established as part of POC Teams workflow.

-5. Selecting and notifying LLAB presenters NLT two weeks prior to the week of execution.
+6. Selecting and notifying LLAB presenters NLT two weeks prior to the week of execution.

-6. Update OFC on Training status and Cadet Report Card trends during staff meetings.
+7. Update OFC on Training status and Cadet Report Card trends during staff meetings.
 (UTM)

-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

-### **Flight Trainer (345 TOF/TRN) – C/Capt Cam Ellis**

-**Function:** Trains, leads, and mentors AS100, AS200, AS250, and AS500 cadets during PMT.

-**Reports to:** (345 TOF/CC)

-**Duties:** The TOF/TRN is responsible for:

-1. Tracking flight accountability at all PMT events on CW Accountability Tracker, and reporting it to Training Ops Flt/CC prior to the start of PMT.

-2. Identifying GMC struggling to maintain academic, physical fitness, or Air Force standards.

-3. Conducting uniform inspections with support of (CSQ/RPO) at all PMT events to ensure proper uniform wear per AFI 36-2903 and AFI 36-2903 AFROTC SUP.

-4. Supporting GMC flight members with creation of standardization document in conjunction with (CSQ/RPO).

-5. Instructing GMC cadets IAW weekly OPORD, plans delivered from the Training Ops Flt/CC, and AFROTCI 36-2011 V1.

-6. Tracking individual objectives for cadets within their flight and reporting them to (CSQ/UTM).

-7. Assisting with PMT planning (CONOPS, lesson plans, etc.).

-8. Communicating training plans to supporting POC staff if applicable.

-**Deliverables:**

-1. Update GMC Packet (Operating Instruction) NLT ??
-Jan 2023.

-2. Rotate GMC cadet positions weekly.

-3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.

-4. Update Accountability Tracker NLT 24hrs after PMT event for all cadets in their element.

-5. Update Cadet Report Card NLT 24 hours after any PMT for all cadets in their element

-6. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.

-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+8. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

-### ** Flight Trainer (345 TOF/TRN) – C/Capt Kosta Stavridis**
+### Flight Trainer (345 CSQ/TOFT) – C/Capt Cam Ellis, C/Capt Kosta Stavridis
 **Function:** Trains, leads, and mentors AS100, AS200, AS250, and AS500 cadets during PMT.

 **Reports to:** (345 TOF/CC)

 **Duties:** The TOF/TRN is responsible for:
 1. Tracking flight accountability at all PMT events on CW Accountability Tracker, and reporting it to Training Ops Flt/CC prior to the start of PMT.
 2. Identifying GMC struggling to maintain academic, physical fitness, or Air Force standards.
 3. Conducting uniform inspections with support of (CSQ/RPO) at all PMT events to ensure proper uniform wear per AFI 36-2903 and AFI 36-2903 AFROTC SUP.
 4. Supporting GMC flight members with creation of standardization document in conjunction with (CSQ/RPO).
 5. Instructing GMC cadets IAW weekly OPORD, plans delivered from the Training Ops Flt/CC, and AFROTCI 36-2011 V1.
 6. Tracking individual objectives for cadets within their flight and reporting them to (CSQ/UTM).
 7. Assisting with PMT planning (CONOPS, lesson plans, etc.).
 8. Communicating training plans to supporting POC staff if applicable.

 **Deliverables:**
 1. Update GMC Packet (Operating Instruction) NLT ??
 Jan 2023.
 2. Rotate GMC cadet positions weekly.
 3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 4. Update Accountability Tracker NLT 24hrs after PMT event for all cadets in their element.
 5. Update Cadet Report Card NLT 24 hours after any PMT for all cadets in their element
 6. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ### **Unit Fitness Program Manager (345 CDS/UFPM) – C/Capt Seth Perry**